-The NSW Threatened Species Scientific Committee, established under the Biodiversity Conservation Act 2016 (the Act), has made a Preliminary Determination to support a proposal to list the tree Eucalyptus fracta K.D.Hill as an ENDANGERED SPECIES in Part 2 of Schedule 1 of the Act and, as a consequence, to omit reference to Eucalyptus fracta K.D.Hill in Part 3 of Schedule 1 (Vulnerable Species).
+The NSW Threatened Species Scientific Committee, established under the Biodiversity Conservation Act 2016 (the Act), has made a Final Determination to list the tree Eucalyptus fracta K.D.Hill as an ENDANGERED SPECIES in Part 2 of Schedule 1 of the Act and, as a consequence, to omit reference to Eucalyptus fracta K.D.Hill in Part 3 of Schedule 1 (Vulnerable Species).
 Listing of Endangered species is provided for by Part 4 of the Act.